DEVSENSE/phptools-docs/docs/vscode/Debug/xdebug-mac.md

        with Zend OPcache v8.0.17, Copyright (c), by Zend Technologies
    ```

-   If the output contains Xdebug - the PECL actually updated your `php.ini` then you are done.
+   If the output contains Xdebug - the PECL updated your `php.ini` then you are done.
 If not, continue with Step 5.

 5. Locate `php.ini` and append Xdebug configuration: